Advanced Magento 2 Developer Tools For Debugging

 Key Highlights:

-• Supports automating tests in multiple browsers and platforms.
+• Supports automating tests in many browsers and platforms.

-• Provides WebDriver API for programmatically interacting with browsers.
+• Provides WebDriver API for interacting with browsers.

 • Allows testing complex flows, like cart and checkout.